How Many Pages 5000 Words

 Scenario 3: Website Content or Blog Post

-Website content and blog posts typically utilize:
+Website content and blog posts typically make use of:

 • Font: A variety of fonts depending on the website's theme